-We consider the most important one of these solutions is the restriction of marketing and advertising.
+We consider the most important legislation that it required is the restriction of marketing and advertising.

 As with the measures that were required to tackle Tobacco use in New Zealand it is essential that the aggressive marketing of alcohol, including sponsorship of sporting and cultural events is diminished.
 Other measures we consider are needed are: